top of page

 There are 263 trail projects in 52 counties across North Carolina that are investment -ready.
 The North Carolina Department of Transportation (NCDOT) Great State Trails Plan identifies future projects in all 100 North Carolina counites, and the Institute for Transportation Research and Education (ITRE) housed at NC State indicates that for every $1 of trail construction supports $1.72 annually from local business revenue, sales tax revenue, and benefits to health and transportation.
 More graphics and summaries on the research can be found here

-Given rising injury, economic revenue and health benefits, passing and supporting House Bill 360 is critical to making it easier for our road's most vulnerable users to walk, bike, and roll.
+Given rising injury, economic revenue and health benefits, passing and supporting House Bill 282 is critical to making it easier for our road's most vulnerable users to walk, bike, and roll.
+Use my email template to contact your House Representative today to repeal the funding limitation.

 ITRE RESEARCH.PNG